davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 The upstream extension of the paleoriver that deposited sediment in Jezero Crater continues for over 200 km past the northern rim of Hargraves crater, and into the Nilosyrtis highlands.
-With careful geochemical
-analysis and deconvolution [e.g. @Siebach2017], the sediments might provide a window into bedrock formation and alteration across a wide area.

 </div>

+With careful geochemical analysis and deconvolution [e.g. @Siebach2017], sediments within Jezero might provide a window into bedrock formation and alteration across a wide area.

+## Northeast Syrtis

 <div data-location="ne-syrtis-overview">

-Jezero crater sits in one of the most-studied and significant regional contexts on Mars.
+Jezero crater sits in a well-studied and globally significant regional context.
 The stratigraphy of Northeast Syrtis contains rock units representing the first billion years of Mars history in close proximity.
+Jezero's delta and lacustrine features seem to be related to the latter part of this history.

+The stratigraphy, emplaced after the Isidis Basin-forming impact around 3.9 Ga [e.g. @Mustard2009a], broadly consists of universal

+record many globally-characteristic long-term evolutions in igneous mineralogy, hydrated mineral alteration products, and

+basement alteration by a vigorous and long-lived groundwater system, followed by the accumulation and partial erosion of thick sedimentary sequences.
+All of this activity predates the most recent phase of Jezero's fluvial system.

 </div>

-The northeast Syrtis region is also fascinating.

 <div data-location="syrtis_major_edge">